-- a. banning paying circulators per-signature; - b. requiring paid circulators to register with the Secretary; - c. requiring paid circulators to file an affidavit with each petition they collect; - d. requiring paid circulators to use only individualized forms issued to them by the Division of Elections or supervisors of elections; - e. establishing fines for petitions not delivered to the supervisor of elections within thirty days.
+- 35. In 2019, after voters approved the 2018 Voter Restoration Amendment, the Legislature enacted a stringent regulatory scheme for paid petition circulators, including: - a. banning paying circulators per-signature; - b. requiring paid circulators to register with the Secretary; - c. requiring paid circulators to file an affidavit with each petition they collect; - d. requiring paid circulators to use only individualized forms issued to them by the Division of Elections or supervisors of elections; - e. establishing fines for petitions not delivered to the supervisor of elections within 30 days.

 Ch.
 2019-64, § 3, at 4-6, Laws of Fla. (amending § 100.371, Fla.
 Stat.
-(2018)).
+(2018))